 - A competent therapist can help you regain a sense of control again.

 When you are depressed once in your life, the likelihood of having another depressive episode increases astronomically.
 Evidence points to psychotherapy being involved with the treatment of the first episode can lead to there never being another episode.
 This is because psychotherapy isn’t just about fixing one problem – it’s about discovering tools to make your own life better.

 Psychotherapists also help depressed individuals discover a support system.
 This system can be composed of friends or family, who can also be helped by a psychotherapist to better understand any behaviors they have that attributed to the situation.

 It’s also sometimes difficult for family members to take care of or handle a depressed person, especially in cases where the reason for their family member’s depression is also affecting them as well.
 Psychotherapists, especially family therapists, can talk to whole families about their dynamic and how to make the situation healthier for everyone involved.

 What about medications for depression?

 Medications do of course exist for treating depression, and these prescription drugs can be very helpful for some who need help regaining a chemical balance in their body.
-Depending on your specific situation and therapist, they might ask you take only medication, work with a balance of medication and therapy, or recommend avoiding medication entirely.
+Depending on your specific situation and therapist, they might ask you to take medication, work with a balance of medication and therapy, or recommend avoiding medication entirely.